Perl Compatible Regular Expressions: Backslash-R options

 When PCRE is compiled, a default is selected for what matches \R. The default can be either to match the linebreaks corresponding to ANYCRLF or those corresponding to ANY.
 The default can be overridden when necessary by including (*BSR_UNICODE) or (*BSR_ANYCRLF) at the start of the pattern.
-When providing a (*BSR..) option, you can also provide a (*newline) option, e.g., (*BSR_UNICODE)(*ANY)rest-of-pattern.
+A (*newline) option can be provided in addition to a (*BSR..) option, e.g., (*BSR_UNICODE)(*ANY)rest-of-pattern.
 The backslash-R options also can be changed with external options by the application calling PCRE2, when a pattern is compiled.

 Beginning of pattern options

-Linebreak options such as (*LF) documented above; backslash-R options such as (*BSR_ANYCRLF) documented above; Unicode Character Properties option (*UCP) documented above; (*UTF8) option documented as follows: if your PCRE2 library has been compiled with UTF support, you can specify the (*UTF) option at the beginning of a pattern instead of setting an external option to invoke UTF-8, UTF-16, or UTF-32 mode.
+Linebreak options such as (*LF) documented above; backslash-R options such as (*BSR_ANYCRLF) documented above; Unicode Character Properties option (*UCP) documented above; (*UTF8) option documented as follows: if PCRE2 has been compiled with UTF support, the (*UTF) option at the beginning of a pattern can be used instead of setting an external option to invoke UTF-8, UTF-16, or UTF-32 mode.